 The Best Lefthanded Batters and Lefthanded Pitchers in Baseball

-Kershaw is an eight-time All-Star, a three-time Cy Young Award winner (plus two 2nd place and a 3rd place finish), and he was National League Most Valuable Player in 2014.
-He has led the NL in Earned Run Average five different times (including four in a row from 2011-2014), and led in strikeouts three times.
-Kershaw has made the playoffs nine times during his Dodger career, and in 2020 he silenced those who had criticized his prior postseason work with two victories in the World Series victory over Tampa Bay.
+Kershaw is a nine-time All-Star, a three-time Cy Young Award winner (2011, 2013 & 2014), plus two 2nd place and a 3rd place finishes), and he was the NL Most Valuable Player in 2014.
+He has led the NL in ERA five times (including four in a row from 2011-2014), and led in strikeouts three times, and he seems like a sure bet to make the Hall of Fame when his career is over.

 Madison Bumgarner won 119 games in his first 11 years in the majors but has only 15 more wins in 3 years since moving from the Giants to the Diamondbacks.
 He enters 2023 with 134 wins, 123 losses, and a 3.42 ERA.
 He has 2060 strikeouts in 2192 innings pitched.
 He is a 4 time All-Star and a 3-time World Series Champion and was MVP of both the N.L.
 Championship Series and the World Series in 2014, (21 innings with only one run allowed in 3 WS games).